kaifuchenlab/kaifuchenlab.github.io/1.research/index.md

 **Major research approach in the lab:**

-- Develop new bioinformatics techniques to interpret high throughput genomic data.
+- Develop new bioinformatics techniques to analyze high throughput genomic, epigenomic, transcriptomic, and metabolomic data,

 - Single cell, spatial genomics, Hi-C, ChIP-seq, ATAC-seq, RNA-seq and other additional techniques to study epigenetic regulation of transcription by 3D chromatin conformation, chromatin modifications, and chromatin-binding proteins.